 The CHCR completed its preliminary Small Area Rate Variation (SARV) analysis, which examined the drivers of high-cost healthcare usage in PEI.
 This research (Phase 1) led to the following findings:

 Recently (2018), as a follow up to the Phase 1 study, interviews were conducted with patients, caregivers and healthcare providers to discuss the current healthcare system in PEI, and to learn more about what might be leading to the findings found in Phase 1.

-We are also collaborating with New Brunswick and Nova Scotia on a Strategy for Patient Orientated Research (SPOR) which is forming a new unit called the Maritime SPOR Support Unit (MSSU).
-The MSSU aligns with the Canadian Institutes of Health Research’s strategic goal to translate research results into improved health outcomes for Canadians.
-Under the MSSU and SPOR PEI we are conducting evidence based research by increasing the use of routinely collected administrative health data as well as patient and treatment registries.
-We are also expanding and enhancing the Data Repositories that will link existing administrative health databases with patient and treatment registries by developing a Secure Island Data Repository within UPEI.
+Under the MSSU and SPOR PEI, the Centre is conducting evidence-based research by increasing the use of routinely collected administrative health data, as well as patient and treatment registries.
+Relatedly, the CHCR is also expanding and enhancing the Data Repositories that will link existing administrative health databases with patient and treatment registries by developing a Secure Island Data Repository (SIDR).

 Under the PEI Department of Health, the Centre is in the beginning stages of research on Gambling Prevalence on Prince Edward Island.